Lycodon aulicus

-Lycodon aulicus, commonly known as the Indian wolf snake or common wolf snake, is a species of nonvenomous snake found in South Asia and Southeast Asia.
-Early naturalists have suggested its resemblance to the venomous common krait as an instance of Batesian mimicry.
+Lycodon aulicus, commonly known as the Indian wolf snake and the common wolf snake, is a species of nonvenomous snake in the subfamily Colubrinae of the family Colubridae.
+The species is native to South Asia and Southeast Asia.
+Early naturalists suggested its resemblance to the venomous common krait, an instance of Batesian mimicry.

 Description

 The colouration of this snake is variable.